Personal Independence Payment (PIP)

 He’d been placed on basic Disability Living Allowance (DLA) for the past ten years, which meant that he was being paid just £23 per week.
 Had he been on a medium DLA he would have been owed a huge backdate, but he’d never been properly assessed and so simply didn’t have the correct benefits in place.

-Following Jacob’s assistance, he now receives £1,155.60 per month and will do so for the next three years before review – a figure that he should have been on for the past seven years.
+Following our assistance, he now receives £1,155.60 per month and will do so for the next three years before review – a figure that he should have been on for the past seven years.

 Appealing PIP decisions